francescocirotto/cybersecurity/README.md

 ```

 ## Setup
-You can use conda to install the required packages. **CREATE A YML FILE**
+You can use conda to install the required packages.
+A preliminary list of packages
+- pandas
+- numpy
+- tensorflow
+- matplotlib
+- seaborn

+**PLAN TO COMMIT A  A YML FILE WITH THE FULL CONFIGURATION**